sewerininc/reaktorfysik_2024/README.md

 A place that shows the solutions to the task from another Python course

 ### Torsdag 7/3
-Læs kapitel 4
-youtube video (måske også 21) 22
+Læs kapitel 4 eller se youtube video (måske også 21) 22

 ### Torsdag 29/2